 The topping for the bourbon apple crisp is an oat and pecan mix that has a hint of cinnamon and salt to enhance all the brown sugar and nuttiness.

 To make the topping you will get a medium-sized bowl and put your brown sugar, flour, oats, cinnamon, and salt.
 Give it a mix before cutting in your cold butter.
 Use either a Dough Blender and Cutter or your hands to get it crumbly.
+Then mix in some chopped pecans. *These are optional and can be left out.

 Bourbon Apple Crisp Filling